 - Shape your pizza dough into a ball, flouring it lightly.

-- Generously flour the prepared parchment paper (off of the baking sheet) or a pizza peel, and roll out the ball of dough onto the surface at approximately ¼ inch thick in the shape of your choosing.
+Generously flour the prepared parchment paper (off of the baking sheet) or a pizza peel, and roll out the ball of dough onto the surface at approximately 1/4 inch thick in the shape of your choosing.
 Use a fork to lightly puncture the surface of the dough several times throughout the middle (leave space around the edges).

-- Spread BBQ sauce on the dough enough to coat the surface, leaving about an inch around the edges for the crust.
+Spread BBQ sauce on the dough enough to coat the surface, leaving about an inch around the edges for the crust.
 Scatter the thinly sliced red onion evenly onto the spreaded sauce, and finally, add chickpeas.
 Press the chickpeas gently onto the dough using your hands or a spatula.

 - Slide the prepared pizza from the pizza peel onto the preheated skillet, or if using the parchment paper method, simply transfer onto the baking sheet.

-- Bake for 12-15 minutes, or until the crust is golden brown and the onions appear cooked.
+Bake for 12-15 minutes, or until the crust is golden brown.

-- Let the cooked pizza rest for 5 minutes after being removed from the oven, then add the rest of the toppings: drizzle lightly with the garlic almond butter sauce (if using), then sprinkle with chopped fresh avocado and herbs.
+Let the cooked pizza rest for 5 minutes after being removed from the oven, then add the rest of the toppings: drizzle lightly with the garlic almond butter sauce (if using), then sprinkle with chopped fresh avocado and herbs.
 Serve with additional BBQ sauce if desired.

 - Whisk together all of the ingredients until smooth, and adjust seasoning to taste.